On the Wasserstein median of probability measures: Abstract

 \section{Abstract}

-Measures of central tendency such as mean and median are a primary way to summarize a given collection of random objects.
-In the field of optimal transport, the Wasserstein barycenter corresponds to \Frechet or geometric mean of a set of probability measures, which is defined as a minimizer of the sum of squared distances to each element in a given set when the order is 2.
-We present the Wasserstein median, an equivalent of \Frechet median under the 2-Wasserstein metric, as a robust alternative to the Wasserstein barycenter.
-We first establish existence and consistency of the Wasserstein median.
-We also propose a generic algorithm that makes use of any established routine for the Wasserstein barycenter in an iterative manner and prove its convergence.
-Our proposal is validated with simulated and real data examples when the objects of interest are univariate distributions, centered Gaussian distributions, and discrete measures on regular grids.
+The primary choice to summarize a finite collection of random objects is by using measures of central tendency, such as mean and median.
+In the field of optimal transport, the Wasserstein barycenter corresponds to the \Frechet or geometric mean of a set of probability measures, which is defined as a minimizer of the sum of squared distances to each element in a given set with respect to the Wasserstein distance of order 2.
+We introduce the Wasserstein median as a robust alternative to the Wasserstein barycenter.
+The Wasserstein median corresponds to the \Frechet median under the 2-Wasserstein metric.
+The existence and consistency of the Wasserstein median are first established, along with its robustness property.
+In addition, we present a general computational pipeline that employs any recognized algorithms for the Wasserstein barycenter in an iterative fashion and demonstrate its convergence.
+The utility of the Wasserstein median as a robust measure of central tendency is demonstrated using real and simulated data.